 Otherwise, if all checks have been passed, a new entry in the smRunTable will be created indexed by smLaunchOwner, smLaunchName and the new value for smRunIndex.
-The value of smLaunchArgument will be copied into smRunArgument, the value of smLaunchLifeTime will be copied to smRunLifeTime, and the value of smLaunchExpireTime
+The value of smLaunchArgument will be copied into smRunArgument, the value of smLaunchLifeTime will be copied to smRunLifeTime, and the value of smLaunchExpireTime will be copied to smRunExpireTime.

+The smRunStartTime will be set to the current time and the smRunState will be set to 'initializing' before the script execution is initiated in the appropriate runtime system.

+Note that the data type and the range of this object must be consistent with the smRunIndex object.
+Since this object might be written from the scheduling MIB, the

 '''

-will be copied to smRunExpireTime.

-The smRunStartTime will be set to the current time and

-the smRunState will be set to 'initializing' before the

-script execution is initiated in the appropriate runtime

-system.

-Note, the data type and the range of this object must

-be consistent with the smRunIndex object.
-Since this

-object might be written from the scheduling MIB, the

 data type Integer32 rather than Unsigned32 is used."

-DEFVAL \{0\}
+DEFVAL { 0 }

 ::= { smLaunchEntry 10 }

 smLaunchControl OBJECT-TYPE

+INTEGER {

 SYNTAX

-INTEGER {

 abort(1),

 suspend(2),

 resume(3),

 nop(4)

-}

 MAX-ACCESS read-create

+STATUS

 current

-STATUS

 DESCRIPTION

 "This object is used to request a state change for all

 running scripts in the smRunTable that were started from

 this row in the smLaunchTable.

 Setting this object to abort(1), suspend(2) or resume(3)

 will set the smRunControl object of all applicable rows

 in the smRunTable to abort(1), suspend(2) or resume(3)

 respectively.
 The phrase 'applicable rows' means the set of

 rows which were created from this entry in the smLaunchTable

 and whose value of smRunState allows the corresponding

 state change as described in the definition of the

 smRunControl object.
 Setting this object to nop(4) has no

-effect."
+effect.

+Attempts to set this object lead to an inconsistentValue

+error only if all implicated sets on all the applicable

+rows lead to inconsistent Value errors.
+It is not allowed

+to return an inconsistentValue error if at least one state

+change on one of the applicable rows was successful."

 DEFVAL { nop }

 ::= { smLaunchEntry 11 }

 smLaunchAdminStatus OBJECT-TYPE

+SYNTAX

 INTEGER {

-SYNTAX

 enabled(1),

-disabled(2)

-}
+disabled(2),

+autostart(3)

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

+"The value of this object indicates the desired status of

+this launch table entry.
+The values enabled(1) and

+autostart(3) both indicate that the launch table entry

 '''